 (i) Transferred CO₂.
 The operator must calculate and report the mass of all CO₂ captured, transferred off-site, and reported by the hydrogen production facility as a supplier of CO₂ using reporting provisions found in section 95123.
 Refineries and hydrogen production facilities must subtract this reported mass of CO₂ that is captured and sold or transferred off-site from their facility emissions report to avoid double counting.

 (j) Additional Product Data.
 Operators must report the total annual mass of on-purpose and by-product gaseous hydrogen produced (metric tons) and total annual mass of liquid hydrogen sold (metric tons).
-Operators must separately report all gaseous and all liquid hydrogen sold or otherwise transferred (metric tons) to petroleum refineries and hydrogen vehicle fueling stations and include the name of the purchaser (or receiver) and the quantity sold or transferred to each facility or entity.
+Operators must separately report all gaseous and all liquid hydrogen sold or otherwise transferred (metric tons) to petroleum refineries, biorefineries, and hydrogen vehicle fueling stations and include the name of the purchaser (or receiver) and the quantity sold or transferred to each facility or entity.
 Operators must also specify if the hydrogen plant is an integrated refinery operation.
 Hydrogen plants integrated in refinery operations must also report any sales or transfers of hydrogen as specified in this subsection.

 (k) Methane and Nitrous Oxide Emissions from Stationary Combustion.
 Operators must calculate and report fuel high heat value (in units of MMBtu/kg, MMBtu/scf, or MMBtu/gallon for solid, gaseous, or liquid fuels respectively), and CH₄ and N₂O from fuel stationary combustion sources as set-forth in 40 CFR §98.33(c).